USS Pampanito Bofors 40mm Gun Replacement

 We stripped the paint and recoated the sight crossbar.
 It was interesting to note that this crossbar had weldment showing it was originally asymmetrical like the one we got with the HI gun.
 We do not know when it was extended.

 - Rear shield.
-We created replicas of the sheet metal style based on a couple of photos, but without an original to measure.
-So these were hypothesis replicas instead of true replicas.
-After learning on these first replicas, we now think that round top tab should be small enough to fit in the shell ejection hole of the rear door (instead of resting flush on the rear face of the door.)
-This would eliminate the need for the .20" jog and make it easier to install with the rear shell deflector in operating position.
-It would also allow using a thicker fiber gasket instead of the thin rubber we used.
-There should be two rivets in each spring.
+We created a replica of the sheet metal style for the new gun.
+We used a 1/16" rubber gasket instead of the thick leather or felt gasket because we did not have an original to measure.
+It can be changed.
+There should be two rivets in each spring instead of the one we used.
 On the positive side, we got the 1074 spring metal professionally heat treated by Edwards Heat Treating Services and they work like springs.
-The 1" wide, 1/8" thick leather strap is based on the same photo from an Army museum.
-This makes sense to prevent accidentally leaving the rear shield in place or loosing it.
+The 1" wide, 1/8" thick leather strap to the loader cover is based on photos from an Army museum.
+This makes sense to prevent accidentally leaving the rear shield in place or loosing it when in port.
 However, even in port, treated canvas would have been more durable than leather in the marine environment.
 The Navy twin mount had a canvas strap that ran between the two handles of the loader cover under the guns to hold it on so there is precedent for canvas instead of leather.

 TO DO ON NEW GUN: